Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

 - Email opt-ins

-Essentially, you can use exit-intent popups for any purpose that might help you acquire or retain more customers.
+You can use exit-intent popups to help you acquire or retain more customers.

 However, you have to keep two things in mind: